Can You Legally Live in an RV on Your Property in New Hampshire?

-Some folks prefer a more "one with nature" traditional approach to camping, with a tent, sleeping bag, etc. But if you can swing it, I think an RV is the way to go!
-You can still enjoy mother nature and her beautiful bounty, but at the end of the day, you get to close a real door and know you are not going to be a midnight snack for a family of bears.
-Plus, some are REALLY tricked out with TVs, fireplaces, surround sound systems and more!
+Some folks prefer a "one with nature" traditional approach to camping, with a tent, sleeping bag, etc. But if you can swing it, I think an RV is the way to go!
+You can still enjoy Mother Nature and her beautiful bounty, but at the end of the day, you get to close a real door and know you're not going to be a midnight snack for a family of bears.
+Plus, some are REALLY tricked out with TVs, fireplaces, surround sound systems, and more!

 With the housing market as crazy as it is, do you think buying some land and parking an RV on it would be more affordable?

 In New Hampshire, there are tons of factors in play: winterization, town ordinances, waste and water disposal, etc.

 Can You Live in an RV Year-Round in New Hampshire?

 If you are wondering if it's legal, the answer isn't a simple "yes" or "no".
 Let's unpack it, shall we?

 Certain towns in New Hampshire don’t allow a metal house.
 The house must be constructed of wood construction and have electricity, water, and septic.
 Durham has those regulations, as do many other Southern New Hampshire towns.
 The more north you go, the more lax they are with these regulations.

 Many New Hampshire towns only allow parking an RV on an unimproved lot and in an area zoned for "trailer park" or "campground", or while you're actively building a home (with a one-year maximum).